imixs/imixs-saga/README.md

 # The Imixs-Microservice

 [Imixs-Workflow](http://www.imixs.org) is an open source workflow engine for human-centric business process management (BPM).
 Human-centric BPM means to support human skills and activities by a task orientated workflow-engine.
+Read more about Imixs-Workflow [here](http://www.imixs.org).

 ## The Rest API
 The Imixs-Microservice project encapsulates the [Imixs-Workflow Engine](https://www.imixs.org/doc/index.html) into a microservice to be bound to any business application, independent from the technology behind.
 In this architectural style the business logic can be changed without changing a single line of code.